-Further with respect to the CSSP, while the parties engage in joint committee discussions and for the duration of the 2020-23 Collective Agreement in circumstances where by March 15th hiring units identify courses for Unit 2 posting for the upcoming Fall and Winter Terms, that had not been identified by January 22, the procedures set out in Article 12.01, Appointment Process, (ii) through (iv), shall be repeated, and a two-week deadline will be provided for offers to be accepted, counted from March 15th.
+Further-With respect to the CSSP, while the parties engage in joint committee discussions and for the duration of the 2020-23 Collective Agreement:

+- (a) in circumstances where by March 15th hiring units identify courses for Unit 2 posting for the upcoming Fall and Winter Terms, that had not been identified by January 22, the procedures set out in Article 12.01, Appointment Process, (ii) through (iv), shall be repeated, and a two-week deadline will be provided for offers to be accepted, counted from March 15th; and - (b) For the purposes of informing the work and discussions of the joint committee, the Employer will obtain explanations from hiring units and provide a written report to the joint committee with respect to hiring units with CSSP eligible employees who elect not to post any positions for the CSSP.
+Such report is understood to be filed solely for information purposes and on a without prejudice basis.

-E. Affirmative Action (Article 23)
+C. Affirmative Action (Article 23)